PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

   params = calc.todict()
   new_calc = Turbomole(**params)

-This is especially useful if *calc* object was created in restart mode or read from a database.
+This is especially useful if the *calc* object has been created in restart mode or retrieved from a database.

 Examples